agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 In this first example of inference, Bob's preference for saving time are taken as given (with only a weak preference) and we infer (given the actions shown above) Bob's preference for the different restaurants.
 We model Bob using the MDP agent model from [Chapter III.1](/chapters/3a-mdp.html).
 We place a uniform prior over three possible utility functions for Bob: one favoring the Donut Store, one favoring Vegetarian Cafe and one favoring Noodle Shop.
 We use `Enumerate` to compute a Bayesian posterior over these utility functions, given Bob's observed behavior.
 Since the world is practically deterministic (with softmax parameter $$\alpha$$ set high), we just compare Bob's predicted states under each utility function to the states actually observed.
 To predict Bob's states for each utility function, we use the function `simulate` from [Chapter III.1](/chapters/3a-mdp.html).

-[TODO: use new version of mdpSimulate]
+[TODO: use functions from new *mdpAgent.wppl*. make representation of the prior a bit simpler.

 ~~~~